 B.66 These benefits are contrasted with the potential adverse effects associated with distributing a relatively high level of development more widely to the Market Towns and Rural Areas.
 At a number of these settlements (most notably New Alresford and Bishops Waltham) residents would benefit from reasonable access to services and facilities.
 Furthermore, this approach would prevent an overreliance on service provision at Winchester Town and potential imbalance in the plan area, as well as providing support for the viability of rural service provision.
 However, the element of growth at the smaller settlements would provide certain residents with limited access to the specialist services they may need regular access to and is likely to promote an increased need to travel to the detriment of air quality.
 Therefore, negative effects are expected in combination for age, disability and pregnancy and maternity, as well as for religion or belief, gender reassignment, race and sexual orientation.
 This element of growth is also less likely to support good access to a wide range of jobs with negative effects also expected in combination for people on low incomes, people on benefits and unemployed people.
 The development principles set out under Policy SP2 include requirements for development which are likely to help mitigate many of the adverse effects identified.
-This includes in relation to air pollution given the requirement to promote public and active modes of transport and to address the implications of development principles of Policy SP2 also include a requirement for development to contribute to social inclusivity and to provide the necessary infrastructure at new developments to meet identified needs in a timely manner.
+This includes in relation to air pollution given the requirement to promote public and active modes of transport and to address the implications of development for air quality.
+Therefore, there is potential to limit adverse effects recorded in relation to age, disability and pregnancy and maternity as well as people living in deprived areas/rural areas.
+The development principles of Policy SP2 also include a requirement for development to contribute to social inclusivity and to provide the necessary infrastructure at new developments to meet identified needs in a timely manner.
 These requirements are likely to help mitigate issues identified with regard to social cohesion in relation to the protected characteristics religion or belief, gender reassignment, race and sexual orientation.
 Policy H2 sets out the phasing of housing delivery over the plan period.
-This is likely to limit the need for some residents to have to travel longer distances for certain services and facilities given that they might otherwise become overburdened as new homes are delivered and occupied.
-This approach is likely to limit the need for some residents to have to travel longer distances for certain services and facilities given that they might otherwise become overburdened if housing delivery is in
+This is likely to help ensure that required services and facilities can be planned and can help to prevent the potential for existing services and facilities given that they might otherwise become overburdened if